-Jason Bruce, practice manager at the national legal aid specialist Duncan Lewis & Co Solicitors, shares his passions and interests
+Jason Bruce, practice director at the national legal aid specialist Duncan Lewis & Co Solicitors, shares his passions and interests

 How do you like to start the day?